mk-fg/git-nerps/README.rst

 Idea
 ----

-Main purpose of such tool is to make it easy to store configuration that has some secrets in it within branches of a git repository.
+Main purpose of the tool is to make it easy to store configuration that has some secrets in it within branches of a git repository.

 I.e. imagine a bunch of containers which share some/most configs and keep their